House of the Lord (song)

-"House of the Lord" is a song by American contemporary Christian musician Phil Wickham.
+"House of the Lord" is a song by American contemporary worship musician Phil Wickham.
 The song was released on April 2, 2021, as the second single from his eighth studio album, Hymn of Heaven (2021).
 Wickham co-wrote the song with Jonathan Smith.
 Jonathan Smith produced the single.

 "House of the Lord" peaked at number one on the US Hot Christian Songs chart.
 The song also went on to peak at number twelve on the Bubbling Under Hot 100 chart.
 "House of the Lord" received two GMA Dove Award nominations for Song of the Year and Pop/Contemporary Recorded Song of the Year at the 2022 GMA Dove Awards.

 Background

 On April 2, 2021, Phil Wickham released "House of the Lord" as the second single from his upcoming album, Hymn of Heaven (2021).
 Wickham shared the story behind the song, saying:

 Over the past 12 months I've learned in a deeper way than ever that though happiness comes and goes in Jesus I can always have joy.
 Cause though happiness is based on circumstances, joy is rooted in identity.
 It's based on who God says we are!
 Though we were once beggars, in Jesus we are royalty.

 On May 7, 2021, the radio team of Fair Trade Services announced that "House of the Lord" will be serviced to Christian radio in the United States, the official add date for the single slated on July 2, 2021.